Imaginary-Horizons-Productions/prophets-of-the-labyrinth-Archive/Wiki/Weapon-Variants.md

 - Scutum (Fire)

 ## Yet Unused Variants
-### Duelist's
-Bonus damage if no allies are targeting the same enemy

 ### Opportunist's
 Bonus damage if at least one other ally is targetting the same enemy